 JE-LE, LLC (\ˈje-lē\) is an architectural design and research office led by Michael Jefferson and Suzanne Lettieri founded in 2014.

-The practice has appeared in exhibitions in New York City, Boston and Ithaca, New York and has been published in Project, the Cornell Journal of Architecture, and the Association of Collegiate Schools of Architecture.
+The practice has appeared in exhibitions in Detroit, New York City, Boston and Ithaca and has been published in Project, The Plan Journal, the Cornell Journal of Architecture, and the Association of Collegiate Schools of Architecture.

 Suzanne Lettieri is a principal of JE-LE.
-She is currently a Michigan-Mellon Design Fellow in Egalitarianism and the Metropolis at the University of Michigan Taubman College of Architecture and Urban Planning.
-She previously served as a Visiting Critic at Cornell University's College of Architecture, Art, and Urban Planning.
+She is an Assistant Professor at the Fashion Institute of Technology.
+She was previously the Michigan-Mellon Design Fellow in Egalitarianism and the Metropolis at the University of Michigan Taubman College of Architecture and Urban Planning and served as a Visiting Critic at Cornell University's College of Architecture, Art, and Urban Planning.
 She has worked the architecture offices of OMA, CODA, and Biber Architects.
-As project leader, she was involved with the design and construction of CODA’s Party Wall at MoMA PS1 (2013).
+As project leader, she was involved with the design and construction of CODA’s Party Wall at MoMA PS1.
 Lettieri received a Master of Architecture from Cornell University.